 Most Americans travelled with a RV and the comforts of home, and those vehicles moved ahead of us every day.
 When our approaching trail ride finally saw those vehicles at night fall, the horses would begin to nicker a greeting, looking for their welcoming oats.

 A few days later, I had to calm myself and my horse at all the yells and honking horns from vehicles on the QEW passing us by, on the lane next to us on on the highway.
 The noise increased as we came along the Lakeshore Blvd and more people spotted us.
 Then there was a big swing into the CNE grounds in Toronto to meet dignitaries.
-My photos are packed away in old albums somewhere, but I especially remember the pioneer costumes people wore in the evenings when we had visitors at our many stops.
-Someone even carried a Confederate flag.
+From here the trip ended and folk left to head home.
+Yes, I am a cowgirl at heart.
+Here is a photo of Sheba and I on the trip.

-Memories can be precious, thinking of my little two year old granddaughter meeting my chickens for the first time.
+Yes, memories can be precious, thinking of my little two-year-old granddaughter meeting my chickens for the first time.
+I added that video already on this website in an earlier year.

 Create new happy memories, especially with children and grandchildren.
 What about a scrap booklet to celebrate their lives, or one for them of your history?
 Preserving old, precious memories while having a few new ones is my focus just now.
 Let’s go riding again.
 I would need a step ladder to get on a horse now I expect, but I’m willing.